Daltix/DXTrack/README.md

     context='<context-name>',
     run_id='<idenfier>',
     default_metadata={...},
+    profile_name='<aws-profile-name>'
 )
 ```

 Where setting the stage to `test` will by default either write errors / metrics to a file OR just print them.
 Setting to `dev` or `prod` will send errors and metrics to the appropriate destination.

-The `context` and `default_metadata` options will accompany the logging of all uncaught exceptions.
+The `context` and `default_metadata` options will accompany the logging of all metric and errors.

+The `run_id` is meant to be a unique identifier for a single run of the context.
+A good options is to make this a stringified version of your timestamp.

+The `profile_name` is an optional argument that allows you to specify which aws set of credentials you would like to use that are present in your aws credentials file.

 ### Tracking errors